 |

-Bhakti or devotion is the essence of this dance style - Manipuri dance is the only dance that is still performed in the
+| Poushali as Krishna in Rasleela | Bhakti or devotion is the essence of this dance style - Manipuri dance is the only dance that is still performed in the

 temple.
 In fact it is still essentially a way of worshipping god than an art form on its own.
 That may explain why the rich